3247 Di Martino: Orbit and classification

-Di Martino is member of the Nysa–Polana complex (405), one of the largest asteroid families.
-Its low albedo (see below) it likely belongs to the Polana family within the larger Nysa–Polana complex.
-The asteroid orbits the Sun in the inner main-belt at a distance of 2.1–2.7 AU once every 3 years and 8 months (1,339 days; semi-major axis of 2.38 AU).
+Di Martino orbits the Sun in the inner main-belt at a distance of 2.1–2.7 AU once every 3 years and 8 months (1,339 days; semi-major axis of 2.38 AU).
 Its orbit has an eccentricity of 0.13 and an inclination of 4° with respect to the ecliptic.
+Di Martino is member of the Nysa–Polana complex, a collection of overlapping asteroid families.
+Its low albedo (see below) suggests it likely belongs to the New Polana family of carbonaceous asteroids within the complex.
 The body's observation arc begins with its first observation as at Heidelberg Observatory in January 1909, almost 73 years prior to its official discovery observation at Anderson Mesa.

 Naming

 This minor planet was named after Mario di Martino (born 1947), Italian astronomer and photometrist of lightcurves at the Turin Observatory.
 The official naming proposed by the discoverer.
 The citation was prepared by Alain Harris and published by the Minor Planet Center on 14 April 1987 (M.P.C.
 11749).